Processes

 Conditional scripts

-So far, our script block has always been a simple string expression, but in reality, the script block is just Groovy code that returns a string.
-This means that you can write arbitrary Groovy code to determine the script to execute, as long as the final statement is a string (remember that the return keyword is optional in Groovy).
+block is like a function that returns a string.
+This means that you can write arbitrary code to determine the script, as long as the final statement is a string.

 mode = 'tcoffee'